 1. Layer Textures Like a Pro

-When it’s freezing outside, your bathroom needs texture like your couch needs throw pillows.
+When it’s freezing outside, your bathroom needs texture the way your couch needs throw pillows.
 Think thick bath mats, waffle weave towels, and a chunky knit stool cover.
-The goal?
-Soft, touchable layers that make the room feel instantly warmer.
+The goal is soft, touchable layers that make the room feel instantly warmer.

-A few winters ago I added a second rug near the sink, and it surprised me how much cozier the whole room felt.
-Textures really do make a huge difference, especially on cold mornings.
+A few winters ago a friend of mine added a second rug near the sink, and it was surprising how much cozier the whole room felt.
+Textures really do make a big difference, especially on cold mornings.
+The same layering trick works wonders in the bedroom too, as these warm-neutral winter bedroom ideas show.

 Try This